dnl-jst/eat-my-spam-wordpress/eat-my-spam/readme.txt

 * Put the plugin file in your plugin directory and activate it in your WP backend.

 == Changelog ==

+= 0.3.0 =

+* Add threshold parameter on settings page where custom spam threshold can be set.

 = 0.2.0 =